-Ideally, you want to be able to drive a stake into the ground and then anchor to the event tent with a web guy and some sort of a tensioning device.
+Ideally, you want to be able to drive a stake into the ground and then anchor to the event tent with a ratchet strap (or web guy and some sort of a tensioning device).

 Safety first.
-You need to drive a stake into the ground well after you've called Diggers hotline and confirmed that you're able to do so correctly.
+You need to drive a stake into the ground well after you've called your local "One-Call Center" or "Call-Before-You-Dig" service and confirmed that you're able to do so correctly.

 There are many ways to do dead weighting.
 Some of them use concrete, some of them use water.
 There are safe ways to do water and there are very bad ways to do water.
-We at American Tent have one of the best systems for small tents for anchoring with water--the Giffy Ballasts system.
+We at American Tent have one of the best systems for small tents for anchoring with water - the Giffy Tent Ballasting System.

 The advantages to this system:

 - It’s lightweight - weighing only 30lbs when empty

 - It’s compact - ability to stack barrels inside one another